By Jane Barthelemy.

-Here is a list of sweeteners charted in order of their % carb content. *
+Here’s a list of so-called healthy sweeteners in order of % carb content.

 African Berries (0% carbs, Paleo Sweeteners)